Rec. 601

 ITU-R Recommendation BT.601, more commonly known by the abbreviations Rec.
-601 or BT.601 (or its former name CCIR 601) is a standard originally issued in 1982 by the CCIR (an organization, which has since been renamed as the International Telecommunication Union – Radiocommunication sector) for encoding interlaced analog video signals in digital video form.
+601 or BT.601 (or its former name CCIR 601), is a standard originally issued in 1982 by the CCIR (an organization, which has since been renamed as the International Telecommunication Union – Radiocommunication sector) for encoding interlaced analog video signals in digital video form.
 It includes methods of encoding 525-line 60 Hz and 625-line 50 Hz signals, both with an active region covering 720 luminance samples and 360 chrominance samples per line.
 The color encoding system is known as YCbCr 4:2:2.

 The Rec.
 601 video raster format has been re-used in a number of later standards, including the ISO/IEC MPEG and ITU-T H.26x compressed formats, although compressed formats for consumer applications usually use chroma subsampling reduced from the 4:2:2 sampling specified in Rec.
 601 to 4:2:0.

 The standard has been revised several times in its history.
 Its seventh edition, referred to as BT.601-7, was approved in March 2011 and was formally published in October 2011.

+Background and history

+In the early 1980s, digital television equipment was beginning to emerge, but each manufacturer was developing their own proprietary digital versions of existing analog standards like PAL, SECAM, and NTSC.

+At an ITU meeting in 1981, CCIR Study Group 11 approved document 11/1027 describing the parameter values for a unified digital video format.
+This was adopted as Draft Rec.
+AA/11 "Encoding Parameters for Digital Television for Studios" by the CCIR Plenary Assembly in February 1982, later becoming ITU-R Rec.
+601.

+The key feature allowing a globally accepted digital standard were the use of component coding and choosing a luminance sampling frequency that was a common multiple of the line frequencies used in analog standards.
+This "orthogonal" sampling approach originated from Stanley Baron of NBC.

+Preparation preceded the CCIR approval, including laboratory testing around the world to validate the proposed parameter values.
+International negotiations and efforts to build consensus were led by figures like Mark Krivosheev, Richard Green, and representatives from Japan and Europe.